ornato-t/DiA-dynMap/README.md

 ```
 `/data`  contains the `data.js` file, which contains the dataset used by the app when it fills the map.

-`/dm` contains the basic app, DM view only.
-It pulls the data directly from `/data`.
+`/dm` contains the DM view.
+It pulls the dataset directly from `/data`.
 `index.html`  contains the map page, `locations.html` contains the location specific page.
 `/dm/images/tiles` contains the map tiles used for the terrain map in `index.html`.